 Lipstick: Rub the stain with rubbing alcohol.

 Paint and varnish: Immediately wipe up any wet spills.
-If the stain is dry, carefully scrape it with a plastic card (such as a credit card) or a thin spatula.
+If the stain is dry, carefully scrape it with a plastic card (such as a credit card).
 Remove residue with rubbing alcohol.
 If the stain is still visible, rub with lighter fluid or odorless mineral spirits.

 Permanent marker: Gently rub with lighter fluid or odorless mineral spirits.
-Rubbing alcohol may also remove marker stains.
+Scrub with rubbing alcohol.

 Rust: Rub the cut side of half a lemon over the rust spot.
 If it remains, pour on a small amount of salt-water solution and rub with a lemon.